garvinhicking/typo3-core-bugreproduce/README.md

 See the README.md of the "main" branch to see what's this about.

+TL;DR: Execute the commands at the bottom of this README.

 This README only covers the specific issue:

 ## 94616